 Hi Sue, I'm a Filipina and my hometown is in Puerto Princesa City, Palawan.
 Actually, what you've said is a very isolated cases here in Philippines.
 Just beware on Mindanao places.
 But since you are going to North and to my hometown I guarantee you that you are safe.
 However, you have to be street smart and be aware of your surroundings because petty crimes is high in our country.
 But don't be too afraid because the people in my country are friendly and hospitable.
-If you will be heading in my hometown visit El Nido and Coron you'll surely experience the paradise. almost 2 years agoAnswered by Anna via WorldNomads.com
+If you will be heading in my hometown visit El Nido and Coron you'll surely experience the paradise. over 2 years agoAnswered by Anna via WorldNomads.com

 Hi Sue, I am an American male so I do realize things are a little different being that I am a male but I spent the summer traveling the Philippines and did not feel worried for my safety at all.
 The kidnappings you mention are only in one area of the country on a few different islands that you will not be near so you do not have to worry about that.
 With the new president being as strict as he is crime is down a lot.
 I would say be sure not to do any drugs as that could put you in some serious trouble.